Pokemon Red/Green/Blue - NC Revision (GB)

 Key Features

-- Japanese Name Restoration: Towns and human characters use their original Japanese names, except for Lt.
-Surge (referred to as Lt.
-Matisse Surge in Vermilion/Kuchiba City).
+• Japanese Name Restoration: Towns and most human characters use their original Japanese names, enhancing authenticity for a region based on real-world Japan.

 Known Bugs & Issues